hashgraph/hedera-services/hedera-node/docs/proposals/block-stream-bucket-uploader.md

 ### Context

 The following image depicts how multiple consensus nodes will be attempting to upload to the same bucket.
 Only the first node to upload the block will succeed, and the others will check if the block is already available.
 If the block is available, the node will check if the block is the same by comparing the MD5 hash.
-If the hashes are different, the block will be kept on the local disk, and an alert will be triggered.
-If the upload fails, the block will be kept on the local disk, and an alert will be triggered.
+If the hashes are different, the block will be moved to a hash mismatch directory, and an alert will be triggered.
+If the upload fails, the block will remain in the original directory for retry, and an alert will be triggered.

 <img src="./Phase1.png" alt="Phase1"></img>